Board of Advisors

 Neil Blair

-Neil, is the President & Managing Director of KPMG Corporate Finance Inc. and on the KPMG Canadian Board of Directors, KPMG LLP.
+Neil Blair is the President & Managing Director of KPMG Corporate Finance Inc. and on the KPMG Canadian Board of Directors, KPMG LLP.
 He leads KPMG's Canadian Corporate Finance practice and has extensive experience in the areas of M&A advisory, debt advisory services and business strategy reviews.
 He has been involved in a wide range of Canadian, UK, cross-border and international projects, and advises Canadian corporations on M&A strategy, sell-side mandates, buy-side mandates and financing.
 Neil has represented some of Canada’s largest corporations and private equity funds.
 He has particular expertise in mid-market private company transactions and complex non-core carve outs.

 Neil holds a Bachelor of Arts (Hons) in Economics from the University of Durham, UK and is a Member of Institute of Chartered Accountants of Scotland (“ICAS”).
 Neil was born in Scotland and now lives with his wife and 2 sons in Toronto.